Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 We have created GPS routing for the truck and we know the precise amount of time it takes to traverse the Village, as well as the mileage involved.
 We regularly check and confirm that our applications are being conducted at the optimal speed to ensure maximum effectiveness and cost-efficiency.

 Of note, there are no "natural transmission" cases of the Zika virus anywhere in the state of Illinois.
 According to the Illinois Department of Public Health, Illinois is considered to be at a very low risk of Zika transmission, and cases of Zika in Illinois are related to travel to areas of higher incidence.
-In fact, for the past 2 years, there have been no mosquito-borne transmissions of the Zika virus in the entire continental United States.

 Most species of mosquito have the ability to fly 1-3 miles.
 The Village of Pingree Grove has large naturalized areas in the vicinity (including Kane County Forest Preserve maintained marsh and wetland areas) that are well within that 1-3 mile radius.
 This means that whatever steps the Village takes for mosquito abatement, we are unable to fully control the population of mosquitoes in the area that are within "flight and bite" distance of the Village.
 However, we do our best to try to mitigate the local impacts, and to keep our community comfortable and safe!